-Life in Japan depends on keeping a sea routes free of threats and always open to its maritime traffic, one of the largest in the world, and for this task it has a powerful Navy with the “self-defense” as its main motto.
-In 1999 there was an unpleasant incident that served to be aware that they did not have effective ships for low profile threats and therefore it was decided to build 6 guided missiles patrol boats of the Hayabusa class.
-The ships of 240 tons have a powerful anti-ship armament and powerful engines that allow speeds of up to 44 knots.
-They are destined to patrol Japanese territorial waters and to be a quick response to limited naval threats without having to resort to large ships that politically can be seen badly and cause an escalation of tension.
-The Hayabusa class entered service between 2002 and 2004.
+Life in Japan depends on keeping a sea routes free of threats and always open to its maritime traffic, one of the largest in the World.
+For this task, Japan has a powerful Navy with the “self-defense” as its main motto.
+In 1999 there was an unpleasant incident which served to warn that they did not have effective ships for low profile threats.
+Then, it was decided to build six Hayabusa class guided missiles patrol boats.
+These 240 tons ships have a powerful anti-ship armament and powerful engines that allow speeds up to 44 knots.
+They are destined to patrol Japanese territorial waters and to be a quick response to limited naval threats without having to activate large warships, that politically could be badly considered and increase the tension of an area at a certain time.
+The Hayabusa class entered service between 2002 and 2004 and currently all remain in service.

 HAYABUSA class gallery and more info